ThibaultGROUEIX/CycleConsistentDeformation/README.md

 # ERRATUM

-The cycle consistency losses of equations 4 and 5 from the paper (2-cycle and 3-cycle consistency) use projection operators which are not diffrerentiable, hence breaking the gradient flow in the cycles.
-The results hold, but we will update the method section of the paper accordingly.
+The cycle consistency losses of equations 4 and 5 from the paper (2-cycle and 3-cycle consistency) use projection operators which are not differentiable, thus breaking the gradient flow in the cycles.
+The qualitative/quantitative results hold and we will update the method section of the paper accordingly.
 Thanks @Jan Bednařík for spotting this!

 ## Citing this work